What is Smart Bidding & Why You Need To Leverage It

 This client is a high-end retailer with a very high average order value north of £1,200.
 In an extremely competitive marketplace against some huge retailers who will inevitably have budgets of at least 10x higher than what we were working with.

 We finally managed to generate a solid amount of conversions through the search and shopping campaigns (check out how we tackled Shopping here), and got the approval from big G to switch to smart bidding.

-This was predominantly driven by capitalizing on “off-peak” traffic, for when our competitors were naturally bidding less as common sense towards user behaviour at specific times would be.
+This was predominantly driven by capitalising on “off-peak” traffic, for when our competitors were naturally bidding less as common sense towards user behaviour at specific times would dictate.
 This also really proved the worth of the added data signals used from smart bidding which have rewarded this particular client.

 So there we have it, all of the Smart Bidding options you are able to use within your account.
 It is worth always remembering when looking at these strategies that Google’s main aim behind these are yes, to generate positive results to keep businesses and advertisers to continue using their platform, but ultimately to generate as much advertising revenue as possible.